Rex71/Asterisk-AMI-transfer-tool/README.md

 # Asterisk-AMI-transfer-tool

-This tool is for testing the AMI transfer functionality
+This tool is for testing Asterisk AMI transfer functionality on Debian, Ubuntu, Linux desktop enviroments

 How To Install